5 Reasons Why Your Business Should Offer Health Insurance

 2. Health benefits make your employees happy

-According to a survey by Glassdoor, employees said health insurance is, by far, the most important benefit they receive from their employer.
+Employers have been responding to and delivering on what employees have long said they need.
+According to a 2016 survey by Glassdoor, employees said health insurance is, by far, the most important benefit they receive from their employer.
 That’s why employers should offer health insurance to employees as their first company benefit, then add on additional benefits over time.

 The top three benefits that make employees the most satisfied, according to Glassdoor’s study, are: